toby-griffiths/symfony2-message-redirect-bundle/README.md

         {{ include('CubicMushroomMessageRedirectBundle:elements:message.html.twig') }}

+   To add your own classes to the flash messages, define the flashClasses twig variable before calling the inlude

+        {% set flashClasses = 'alert' %}
+        {{ include('CubicMushroomMessageRedirectBundle:elements:message.html.twig') }}

 4. To redirect the user at any point within the call stack, simply call the `redirect()` method on the `message_redirect` service...